Chicago Police Misconduct Lawyer

 Police misconduct can take many forms.
 Examples include:

-Our Results in Police Misconduct Cases
+Our Results In Police Misconduct Cases

 Tarance T. Etheredge, III v.
 City of Chicago, Mark Heinzel, Robert McGee, and Joseph Perez

-Larry Rogers Jr. and Jonathan M. Thomas secured a $10 million settlement in February 2020 on behalf of a client was permanently paralyzed from the waist down after he was shot in the back during a pursuit by four officers from the Chicago Police Department.
+Larry Rogers Jr. and Jonathan M. Thomas secured a $10 million settlement in February 2020 on behalf of a client who was permanently paralyzed from the waist down after he was shot in the back during a pursuit by four officers from the Chicago Police Department.

-Our client, Tarrance Etheredge, had been walking to work on December 17, 2012 when he was initially stopped by two men in an unknown, unmarked vehicle, who he later discovered were police officers.
+Our client, Tarance Etheredge, had been walking to work on December 17, 2012 when he was initially stopped by two men in an unknown, unmarked vehicle, who he later discovered were police officers.
 Prior to the settlement, officers involved in the encounter claimed our client had pointed a firearm at an officer, and received awards from the City of Chicago for their heroic efforts.

 An investigation later revealed that while our client did have a firearm on his person at the time of the incident, no fingerprints were found on the gun, and no bullet was chambered.